What to do if bonfires and smoke are causing a nuisance. Find out if you live in a smoke controlled area.

 If you live within a smoke control area our wider statutory nuisance powers under the Environmental Protection Act do not apply.

-The urban area of Scunthorpe is covered by the following Smoke Control Orders (SCOs):
+The urban area of Scunthorpe is covered by Smoke Control Orders (SCOs).
+You can see the details on our map.
+Please zoom in on the map to view individual streets.

 What fuel can I burn in a Smoke Control Area?